NICKOLAOS OF MYRA AND THE LEGEND OF SANTA CLAUS

 Yeshua also taught that God wants us to be happy.
 Many Hebrew people were too serious, he said.
 Yesh had also performed many miracles, which he said occurred because he had a lot of faith in the Father, which is how he referred to the One God.

-What Yeshua did not teach.
-He did not teach the trinity, he did not call himself the messiah, he did not say he died to atone for our sins, and he did not start a new religion.
-He simply wanted to simplify and restore the Hebrew faith to its former glory.
+I am told that Yeshua did not teach the trinity, he did not call himself the messiah, he did not say he died to atone for our sins, and he did not start a new religion.
+He simply wanted to simplify and restore the Hebrew faith to its former truth.

 The Priesthood.
 Most importantly, Yeshua suggested getting rid of the Hebrew priesthood of the Pharisees and the Sadducees that had become the leaders of the Hebrews.